HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Eigenvalues_and_Eigenvectors_of_a_Matrix.md

 <font size="+1"><b>
 Remark:
 </b></font>
-The eigenvalues of a triangular matrix are the entries on the main diagonal.
+For triangular matrices, the entries on the main diagonal are the eigenvalues.
 </div>

 <font color='Blue'><b>Example</b></font>: